ashhhlynn/final-marketplace-api/README.md

 ## Functionality

-- Users can create accounts and sign in, authenticated and authorized through BCrpyt, stored through JWT.
+- Users can create accounts and sign in, authenticated and authorized through BCrpyt and through JWT.

 - Users can view products and sort by price & alphabetical order.